mthiboust/array2image/README.md

 It assumes that values are floats between 0 and 1 or integers between 0 and 255 (values are clipped anyway).
 If specified, it automatically normalizes the values.

 Why not directly use `matplotlib.plt.imshow` instead?
-If you have 1 or 3-channel data and don't care about the size nor the incrusted axis in the returned image, `matplotlib.plt.imshow` is great.
-The ***Array2image*** library makes the focus on simplicity by guessing an appropriate way of rendering the image.
+If you have 2D array with 1 or 3-channel data and don't care about the size nor the incrusted axis in the returned image, `matplotlib.plt.imshow` is great.
+The ***Array2image*** library makes the focus on simplicity by guessing an appropriate way of rendering non-generic arrays.

 # Installation